Caregiver Stress and Burnout

 There’s a difference between being busy and being productive.
 If you’re not regularly taking time-off to de-stress and recharge your batteries, you’ll end up getting less done in the long run.
 After a break, you should feel more energetic and focused, so you’ll quickly make up for your relaxation time.

-- Set aside a minimum of 30 minutes every day for yourself.
-Do whatever you enjoy, whether it’s reading, working in the garden, tinkering in your workshop, knitting, playing with the dogs, or watching the game.
+Prioritize activities that bring you enjoyment.
+Make regular time for things that bring you happiness, whether it’s reading, working in the garden, tinkering in your workshop, knitting, playing with the dogs, or watching the game.

-- Get out of the house.
-Seek out friends and family to step in with caregiving so you can have some time away from the home.
+Get out of the house.
+Seek out friends, family, and respite care providers to step in with caregiving so you can have some time away from the home.

 Think of your body like a car.
 With the right fuel and proper maintenance, it will run reliably and well.
 Neglect its upkeep and it will start to give you trouble.
 Don’t add to the stress of your caregiving situation with avoidable health woes.